dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 5. The backend watches the Ethereum network for the challenge string.
 It must be sent by the owner of the Ethereum address that was input in step 2.
 6. If the challenge is seen by the backend within a reasonable timeframe, the user is then marked as logged in using the Ethereum address from step 2 as the identifier.
 A new JWT with full access to the third-party website is issued.

-There a series of problems with this approach.
+There are a series of problems with this approach.
 Namely:

 - The user must manually make a call to the `login` method of the `Login` contract using an Ethereum wallet of his or her choice.
 - The user must know the address and the interface of the `Login` contract beforehand.